mattbator/kasten-ocpv-lab/multicluster.md

 1. When prompted, click ***Refresh***.

+    This step has been performed to enable the updated UI for mutli-cluster which will become the standard interface in Veeam Kasten V7.0.

 ## 3. Configuring Primary Cluster

 > [!IMPORTANT]
 >
 > This section should be completed by the `cluster-1` user ***ONLY***.

+The ***Primary*** cluster defines and stores all global resources, such as Policies and Profiles, and also [aggregates a subset of cluster metrics](https://docs.kasten.io/latest/operating/monitoring.html#k10-multi-cluster-metrics) for centralized reporting.

 1. In the ***Kasten Dashboard***, select ***Multi-Cluster*** from the sidebar.